npujol/npujol.github.io/Informatic/golang/go-examples/go-basic-server-structure.md

 ## Project Structure

-- **Internal Packages**: Encapsulate the logic and data specific to your module, keeping it private and modular.
+- Internal Packages: Encapsulate the logic and data specific to your module, keeping it private and modular.
-- **Utils Package**: Provides a centralized place for shared utility functions that multiple internal packages can use.
+- Utils Package: Provides a centralized place for shared utility functions that multiple internal packages can use.
-- **Public Package**: Exposes a clean interface for starting the application, while keeping the internal details hidden.
+- Public Package: Exposes a clean interface for starting the application, while keeping the internal details hidden.

 ```plain
 myapp/